stargazer/django-firestone/README.md

 The API handler only allows requests that carry a valid ``Authentication: JWT
 <token>`` header.

-A Token can be issued using the ``pyJWT`` libraryJWT, upon correct user login.
+A Token can be issued using the ``itsdangerous`` library, upon correct user login.
 You can directly use the ``firestone.example_handlers.ObtainJWTHandler``, or even modify/extend it.